archbuddy/documentation/docs/development.md

 # Development

+If you want to contribute you are in the right page

 ## Organization of this product

 This product is organized in 3 big repositories:

 - Documentation: Generate this [documentation](https://github.com/archbuddy/documentation) that you are reading and hosts the [discussions](https://github.com/archbuddy/documentation/discussions) and [issues](https://github.com/archbuddy/documentation/issues) of all you
 - Frontend: [React application](https://github.com/archbuddy/frontend) to show the graph an interact with people
 - Backend: [Backend application](https://github.com/archbuddy/backend) to handle all the interactions